 Located in Ajeromi-Ifelodun local government area of Lagos State, Ajegunle has been popularised as one of the worst ghettos in Nigeria, and even West Africa.

-Ironically, in the Yoruba language, the word ‘Ajegunle’ means ‘wealth has come’.
+Ironically, in the Yoruba language spoken by natives and residents, the word ‘Ajegunle’ means ‘wealth has come’.
 This city of supposed wealth is surrounded by 2 of Nigeria’s biggest ports; Apapa Wharf and Tin Can.

 But poverty is a cloud that still swirls over it.

 A shockingly sizeable number of Nigerian celebrities have emerged from this town.
-And dozens of world renowned footballers are direct products of its Maracana Stadium.
+And dozens of world renowned footballers are direct products of its Maracana Stadium, named after the stadium of the same name in Rio de Janeiro, Brazil.
 Most of them occasionally chalk in their quota to give back, but yet unlike its name, wealth does not live here; poverty thrives.

 Poverty is a characteristic of every slum and bridging the gap between the rich and poor is the only way to elevate youths from Ajegunle to world status.
 Skillsets are one way to do this.